tintin10q/headless-henk/README.md

 ## Run Henk with Poetry

+This is the easiest if you do not want to use docker.

+0. Clone the repo `git clone https://github.com/tintin10q/headless-henk.git` and open it in a shell
-1. First install the dependencies by running `poetry install`
+1. Install the dependencies by running `poetry install`
 2. run `poetry run gaanmetdiebanaan`

 ### Instaling poetry